chinese-slacking-party/dtt-game-frontend/README.md

 # Getting Started with MatchMe

-This repository includes code for the homepage and upload page of the MatchMe app.
+This repository includes front-end code for the MatchMe app.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run to install dependencies.

 ### `npm start`